 Finding a Worm in an Apple

-According to the Agriculture and Natural Resources Department at the University of California, the "codling moth [which isn't actually a worm, but a caterpillar] is a common and serious pest in … home-grown apples, pears, and even in walnuts."
+According to the Agriculture and Natural Resources Department at the University of California, the codling moth— which isn't actually a worm, but a caterpillar—is "a common and serious pest in … home-grown apples, pears, and even in walnuts."
 In short, bite with caution!

 Getting Food Poisoning

-The next time you're questioning an expiry date or taking a chance on a less-than-reputable restaurant, you might want to consider just how common food poisoning is.
+The next time you're questioning an expiration date or taking a chance on a less-than-reputable restaurant, you might want to consider just how common food poisoning is.
 According to the U.S. Department of Health & Human Services, "the Federal government estimates that there are about 48 million cases of foodborne illness annually—the equivalent of sickening 1 in 6 Americans each year.
 And each year these illnesses result in an estimated 128,000 hospitalizations and 3,000 deaths."

 Finding a Four-Leaf Clover